crablab/Convivio-Site/vacancies.md

 ## Who are we looking for?

-We’re seeking front-end and back-end developers but not just any old developers.

-The technical stack stuff isn’t as important to us as your people skills and way of thinking.

 We want good communicators who enjoy solving problems, exploring ideas, discovering new ways to work, working with real people, and working on projects that make a difference.

 You’ll like drawing on the walls, sticking up post-its, coaching and supporting others, eating great food, and continuously improving yourself, others, and how we do what we do.